stephanieleechan/GIS-History-of-Jamaica/README.md

 # History-of-Jamaica-ArcGIS-Online

-A history of Jamaica researched, written, displayed on an ArcGIS Online website custome designed with maps and photos of relevant data.
+ArcGIS Online | A history of Jamaica researched, written, displayed on an ArcGIS Online website custome designed with maps and photos of relevant data.